 In summer it can take 30 minutes to drive up (in winter expect an hour with all the snow on the road).
 We stopped off at every single spot to simply admire the vistas.

-13) Have A Picnic At Lake Hayes And Walk The Loop
+16) Have a Picnic at Lake Hayes and Walk The Loop

-Queenstown is full of so many adrenaline and physical activities, that sometimes you need to slow down and simply take in exactly where you are.
+Queenstown is full of so many adrenaline-pumping activities that sometimes you need to slow down and simply take it all in.

-14) Go Skydiving With The Best Views In The World
+17) Go Skydiving with the Best Views in the World

 If the idea of jumping out of a perfectly good plane with a stranger strapped to your back sounds like a good time, then you’re in luck, because Queenstown is a skydiving Mecca!

-Offering insane views over the lakes and and mountains the regions is known for, it’s guaranteed to be an activity that you’ll remember for years to come.
+Offering insane views over the lakes and mountains the regions are known for, it’s guaranteed to be an activity that you’ll remember for years to come.